 1961-2007 (age 45)

 In the 90s, Scott Charles “Bam Bam” Bigelow was a star in the wrestling world.
 Born on September 1, 1961 in Asbury Park New Jersey, Bigelow grew into a big guy who stood 6’4 and weighed in at three hundred and ninety pounds.
 Known for his size and the bold flame tattoo that covered his bald head, he had a long career in the wrestling world that spanned twenty-one years.

 Bam Bam was noted for being an unusually agile wrestler for his size.
 He went by a variety of ring names during his career including Bam Bam Bigelow, Bruce Bigelow, Crusher Bam Bam Bigelow, and Crusher Yurkof.
 Bam Bam lived up to his nickname “The Beast from the East”.
-He held multiple championships in the ECW and WCW.
-He also headlined WrestleMania XI in the WWF squaring off against NFL star Lawrence Taylor.
+He held multiple championships in ECW and WCW.
+With the WWF he headlined WrestleMania XI, squaring off against NFL star Lawrence Taylor.

 The Bam Bam Bigelow death occurred January 19, 2007 in Hudson, Florida.
 He was only forty-five.
 He was survived by his girlfriend Janis Remiensiewicz, his ex-wife Dana Fisher and their three children.